PartialVolume/shredos.x86_64/README.md

 ```
 cd /;umount store
 ```
-### Transferring nwipe log files to a ftp server using lftp
+### Transferring nwipe log files to a FTP server using lftp
 ShredOS uses the lftp application to transfer files to a remote server.
 To enable the automatic transfer of nwipe log files, you will need to edit both grub.cfg files (/boot/grub/grub.cfg and /EFI/BOOT/grub.cfg) on the ShredOS USB memory stick.
 In much the same way you you specify loadkeys or nwipe options which are described above, you edit the linux kernal command line and add the following lftp="open 192.168.1.60; user your-username your-password; cd data; mput nwipe_*.txt", changing the IP, username and password as required.
-As ftp does not encrypt data you should really only use it to transfer data on your local area network and not over the internet. sftp may be implemented at a future date if users request that feature.
+As FTP does not encrypt data you should really only use it to transfer data on your local area network and not over the internet.
+SFTP may be implemented at a future date if users request that feature.
 You can also manually use lftp on the command line (ALT-F2 or ALT-F3) if you prefer.
-I use this feature with a chrooted vsftpd ftp server on a Linux PC.
+I use this feature with a chrooted vsftpd FTP server on a Linux PC.
 The automatic transfer of nwipe log files will be initiated on completion of all wipes and after pressing any key in nwipe to exit.
 The lftp status will be shown after the nwipe summary table.

 **IMPORTANT**
-- I would recommend you setup a new user account on the system that hosts your ftp server and only use that new user's account, username and password with ShredOS.
+- I would recommend you setup a new user account on the system that hosts your FTP server and only use that new user's account, username and password with ShredOS.
 You don't want to use your own personal user account details as you will be placing those details on the ShredOS USB storage device in a plain text format.
-- For security reasons, you should setup your ftp server as chrooted.
+- For security reasons, you should setup your FTP server as chrooted.

 Example grub.cfg with the lftp option appended:
 ```